kghose/kghose.github.io/linux-tips/thinkpads.md

 button) but the fact that middle click opens links in a new tab in Firefox means I have to use the right click far less often.

+# PgUp PgDn keys

+I was first exposed to the five navigation key cluster on the X220 and I _hated_ it because I'd fat-finger the PgUp/Dn keys when aiming for the cursor keys and would lose my place in the document.

+I began to appreciate them more when I got to the slightly larger E14/T14 keyboards _and_ learned to use the GNOME Mode key window management shortcuts.
+For example the Mode + Arrow keys tile the windows while Mode + PgUp/Dn keys switch workspaces.